ipspace/blog/content/posts/2020/05/intent-networking-marketing-ploy.md

 * If not, [what tools would you need](https://blog.ipspace.net/2019/01/network-automations-is-more-than-just.html) to solve the problem?
 * Even if you had those tools, would you be able to use them, or [would you be back to square one due to people/processes](https://blog.ipspace.net/2013/11/typical-enterprise-application.html)?

 Want to know more?
-Explore our [Intent-Based Networking Resources ](https://www.ipspace.net/kb/tag/intent-based-networking.html).
+Explore our [Intent-Based Networking Resources ](/tag/intent-based-networking.html) or watch [Intent-Based Networking](https://my.ipspace.net/bin/list?id=AutConcepts#INTENT) section of [Network Automation Concepts](https://www.ipspace.net/Network_Automation_Concepts) webinar.